Employee Discount Programs:

 That’s why employers also need to consider the discount selection from local merchants in and around their own communities, which brings us to our next question:

-Question #2: “How many are LOCAL to us?”
+Question #2: “How many merchants are LOCAL?”

 Question #3: “How PRIVATE are your offers?”